jonathanpeppers/glidex/README.md

 - Subclass `Android.Glide.ImageRenderer` or `Android.Glide.ImageCellRenderer`
 - Override `UpdateImage` and use the various `protected` members as needed
 - Use the `glidex` Java binding directly as you prefer

+# Comparing Performance

+I would like to setup benchmarks, but due to the nature of layout/image loading in XF--it seems difficult to accurately time.

+However, the stock XF performance of images is so bad.
+Disabling the Glide library in our sample basically breaks the sample entirely.

+I tested the sample on a Google Pixel 2, and everything is smooth: `ListView` scrolling, loading, etc.